 The cutoff cstyle calculates one or more traditional coordination numbers for each atom.
 A coordination number is defined as the number of neighbor atoms with specified atom type(s), and optionally within the specified group, that are within the specified cutoff distance from the central atom.
 The compute group selects only the central atoms; all neighboring atoms, unless selected by type, type range, or group option, are included in the coordination number tally.

 The optional group keyword allows to specify from which group atoms contribute to the coordination number.
 Default setting is group ‘all’.

-The typeN keywords allow you to specify which atom types contribute to each coordination number.
+The typeN keywords allow specification of which atom types contribute to each coordination number.
 One coordination number is computed for each of the typeN keywords listed.
 If no typeN keywords are listed, a single coordination number is calculated, which includes atoms of all types (same as the “*” format, see below).

-The value of all coordination numbers will be 0.0 for atoms not in the specified compute group.
+For all cstyle settings, all coordination values will be 0.0 for atoms not in the specified compute group.

 The neighbor list needed to compute this quantity is constructed each time the calculation is performed (i.e. each time a snapshot of atoms is dumped).
 Thus it can be inefficient to compute/dump this quantity too frequently.

 If you have a bonded system, then the settings of special_bonds command can remove pairwise interactions between atoms in the same bond, angle, or dihedral.
 This is the default setting for the special_bonds command, and means those pairwise interactions do not appear in the neighbor list.
 Because this fix uses the neighbor list, it also means those pairs will not be included in the coordination count.
 One way to get around this, is to write a dump file, and use the rerun command to compute the coordination for snapshots in the dump file.
 The rerun script can use a special_bonds command that includes all pairs in the neighbor list.